ewebber/whatspeakersneed/index.md

 ### Where is the hotel and venue?

 - How can they get to the hotel from airports / train stations?
-- Are you providing a car to pick people up?
 - What is the easiest route to the venue?
 - Are there any preferred cab firms?

-### Will there be transfer from the airport to the hotel and back?
+### Will there be transfer from the airport / train station to the hotel and back?

+- Are you providing a car to pick people up?
-- Is someone from the organisers at the airport to welcome speakers?
+- Is someone from the organisers be at the airport to welcome speakers?
-- Are taxis or public transport reimbursed or already organised or neither?
-- How long is the journey from the airport gonna be and what does it cost?
+- How long is the journey from the airport and what does it cost?

 ---